asjuan/fakeloader/README.md

 ##### GetAListOf<T>()
 This method gets a list of the specified class.
 This method will skip the first row, assuming it contains headers.

-To avoid default behavior and read everything use it like in the following example `
+To avoid default behavior and read everything use it like in the following example, by using a custom mapper

-//To use a custom mapper
+`

      var orderDetails = PlainTextRetriever.From(@"file.txt")

                 .DelimitBy(ColumnDelimiter.Comma)